Our contact details

 How we get the information and why we have it

 We collect your information using email, telephone, our website and in paper form.
-We get your information from what you tell us and from 3rd parties who supply your details in line with the relevant legal basis for doing so under the terms of the DPA 2018.
+We get your information from what you tell us and from third parties who supply your details in line with the relevant legal basis for doing so under the terms of the DPA 2018.

 We need to collect or hold your information for the following reasons;

-- Potential Members – To provide you with membership details such that you may get full information of the details of membership should you decide to become a member and to process your membership application.
+- Pending Members – To provide you with membership details such that you may get full information of the details of membership should you decide to become a member and to process your membership application.
 Prior to your making an application, your data is processed under the lawful basis of LEGITIMATE INTEREST.
 Once you apply for membership our lawful basis for processing your data is CONTRACT.

 - Past Members – To retain required financial information and details of your membership for tax and insurance purposes – our lawful basis for doing this is LEGAL OBLIGATION.